NunoMCSilva/My-Advent-of-Code-2017-Solutions/README.md

 If I had to do this again, I'd go for less boilerplate and improve my import/lib use knowledge.
-But since I solved a lot of the problems before thinking of putting the solutions on GitHub...
+But since I solved many of the problems before thinking of putting the solutions on GitHub...

-And yes, some solutions (and tests) take quite a bit to computed.
+And yes, some solutions (and tests) take quite a bit to compute.
 I really need to profile and optimize them.

 ~Work in Progress~: